cataclase/AFC-Rb-Sr-isotope-model/README.md

 Assimilation–fractional crystallization (AFC) models after DePaolo (1981) are used to quantify the relative contributions of mantle melting and crustal assimilation, using natural compositions as proxies for primitive magma and assimilated crustal material.

 εNd(t) versus age models are constructed using isotopic evolution curves for CHUR (Jacobsen and Wasserburg, 1980) and the depleted mantle (DM) following DePaolo (1984).
-Compositional fields for enriched mantle reservoirs (EM1 and EM2) are based on the global mantle component framework of Zindler and Hart (1986), allowing discrimination between depleted, enriched, and crustally contaminated sources.
+Compositional fields for enriched mantle reservoirs (EM1 and EM2) are based on the global mantle component framework of Zindler and Hart (1986).

 ---